okiba-gang/okiba/packages/dom/README.md

 ## delegate(target, event, callback, options)

-Delegate an event callback,
+Delegate an event callback.
-it will be executed only if the event target has an ancestor which matches the given target
+It will be executed only if the event target has an ancestor which matches the given target